glowkeeper/gitHubPresentation/presentation/github.md

 - - -

-## Install git
+## git

-_git_ is installed by default on MacOS and Linux, but _I think_ you need to install it on Windows?
+Installed by default on MacOS and Linux, but on Windows, _I think_ you need to install `git`?
 Download from [https://git-scm.com/downloads](https://git-scm.com/downloads)

 ## GUIs